Chloe-lh/gazprea-compiler/README.md

 # Gazprea Compiler
-Contributors: Chloe Haynes and Jacob Yang
+Contributors: Chloe Haynes, Jacob Yang, and Maksimus Andruchow

 ## Description
 This is a compiler designed for IBM's coding language Gazprea.
 Our comiler translates Gazprea source code into intermediate representation (IR), performing lexical analysis, semantic checks, and error reporting.